techlahoma/thunderplains-2015/README.md

 Tickets include food/snacks/non-alcoholic drinks at lunch time (11:30am-1pm), snack break (3-3:30pm) and at the optional after party (6:30-9pm).
 (After party attendance is completely optional and not required.)

 ### :sparkling_heart:: Help us make Thunder Plains Amazing!
 Interested in Sponsoring Thunder Plains?
 Check out the [Sponsorship Prospectus](files/ThunderPlainsSponsorshipProspectus2015.pdf).
-If you have any questions, please feel free to contact us via [email](mailto:info@thunderplainsconf.com) or @ThunderPlainson twitter.
+If you have any questions, please feel free to contact us via [email](mailto:info@thunderplainsconf.com) or @ThunderPlains on twitter.

 ### :globe_with_meridians: Location
 Located at the Cox Convention Center in downtown Oklahoma City